ASTM C143 Compliant Slump Cone, Steel

 -

-Graduated Tamping Rod, 24 x 5/8in round, straight steel rod for concrete cylinder molds, slump cones and unit weight tests.
+Graduated Tamping Rod, 24 x 5/8in is a round, straight steel rod used with concrete cylinder molds, slump cones and unit weight tests.
+The tamping rod is used for rodding, a technique used to consolidate each layer of concrete during the slump test.

 -

-Tamping Rod, 12 x 3/8in rounded hemispherical tips, no scale, used on 4" test cylinders.
+Tamping Rod, 12 x 3/8in is rounded hemispherical tips, less scale and used primarily on 4” test cylinders.

 -

-Aluminum Scoop, 24oz, Round Mouth, #1 for easy concrete sampling for slump or air entrainment testing.
+Aluminum Scoop, 24oz, Round Mouth, #1 makes easy work of concrete sampling for slump or air entrainment testing.

 -

-Strike Off Bar, Aluminum, 1 x 12in to remove and provide explanatory material when molding concrete cylinder specimens and slump cone tests.
+Strike Off Bar, Aluminum, 1 x 12in is used to remove excess material when molding concrete cylinder specimens and slump cone tests.

 -

-Slump Cone Filling Funnel for Concrete to fill fast and easy.
+Slump Cone Filling Funnel for Concrete is used to allow for fast and easy filling.

 Steel Slump Cone (Abrams Cone) Meets Test Methods:

-Concrete slump is a key parameter in construction industry to measure the consistency and workability of fresh, unhardened concrete.
-The concrete slump test is a simple but important test method to determine the quality and suitability of a concrete mix for various uses.
-This article will cover concrete slump test, importance of slump, types of slumps, factors affecting slump values and key terms related to concrete slump.
+Concrete slump is a critical parameter in the construction industry, a measure of the consistency and workability of fresh concrete.
+The slump of concrete can change continuously from the time the batch is mixed, influenced by various factors.
+The concrete slump test is a simple but important procedure to determine the quality and suitability of a concrete mix for various applications.
+This overview will cover concrete slump test, its importance, types of slumps, factors affecting slump values and key terms related to concrete slump.
+Slumps less than 1/2 inch may indicate the concrete is not plastic enough.

-Concrete slump is the amount of freshly mixed concrete passing that subsides when the mold (slump cone) is removed.
-This test gives insight to the workability and fluidity of the concrete mix, ensuring it is adequately plastic, which is important for proper placement and compaction of concrete in various construction projects.
-The slump test method (ASTM C143 C143M) is used to measure the consistency of plastic concrete under laboratory and field condition.
+Concrete slump is the measure of how much a pile of freshly mixed concrete subsides when the mold (slump cone) is removed.
+This test gives insight to the workability and fluidity of the concrete mix which is important for proper placement and compaction of concrete in various construction projects.
+Multiple portions of fresh concrete are combined into a composite sample to ensure accurate testing results.

 -